discordjs/guide/guide/popular-topics/faq.md

 ### How do I play music from YouTube?

-For this to work you need to have `ytdl-core` installed.
+For this to work, you need to have `ytdl-core` installed.

 ```bash
 npm install --save ytdl-core
 ```

-Additionally you may need the following:
+Additionally, you may need the following:

 ```bash
 npm install --save @discordjs/opus # opus engine (if missing)